3. Population Model Overview

 | Stressor-Magnitude Workbook (Excel) | Location-specific stressor values |

-| Habitat Capacities File (Excel or CSV, optional) | Location and stage-specific carrying capacities |
+| Habitat Capacities File (CSV or Excel) | Location and stage-specific carrying capacities |

 Linking Stressors to Vital Rates